interrogator/corpkit/README.md

 * Look for ngrams in each subcorpus, and chart their frequency
 * Two-way UK-US spelling conversion (superior as the former may be), and the ability to add words manually
 * Output Pandas DataFrames that can be easily edited and visualised
+* Use parallel processing to search for a number of patterns, or search for the same pattern in multiple corpora

 #### `editor()`